unosquare/best-practices/C#/README.md

 [Check](https://github.com/unosquare/swan/blob/master/test/Unosquare.Swan.Test/ObjectComparerTest.cs) how our test classes are structured in one of our OSS projects.

-We are proudly to share with you this standard, so feel free to use this in your projects.
+We are proud to share with you this standard, so feel free to use this in your projects.
 Enjoy it!

 # Documentation

 ## Ghost Doc

-[Ghost Doc](https://submain.com/products/ghostdoc.aspx?utm_campaign=ghostdoc&utm_medium=listing&utm_source=visualstudiogallery) is a Visual Studio extension that automatically generates XML documentation comments for classes and memebrs based on their type, parameters, name, and other contextual information.
+[Ghost Doc](https://submain.com/products/ghostdoc.aspx?utm_campaign=ghostdoc&utm_medium=listing&utm_source=visualstudiogallery) is a Visual Studio extension that automatically generates XML documentation comments for classes and members based on their type, parameters, name, and other contextual information.

 To use it, you need to [download](https://marketplace.visualstudio.com/items?itemName=sergeb.GhostDoc) or install the extension from Visual Studio 2017